 |Yield||450 g/m2; 600 g/plant|

-- Purple Kush grows bigger and yields higher than many other popular Indica varieties, making it my guerrilla growing uncle’s favorite strain.
+- Purple Kush grows bigger and yields higher than many other popular indica varieties, making it a great strain for guerrilla grow operations.

-Once it was found that the dank-budded Indica strain Purple Kush was forming up fat buds in the fields and finishing hard, it was like finding the golden ticket.
+Once it was found that the dank-budded indica strain Purple Kush was forming up fat buds out in the fields and finishing to indoor-quality standards, it was like finding the golden ticket.